 Anterior structures of the adult human eye (the cornea and lens) are very effective at blocking UV rays from reaching the light-sensitive retina at the back of the eyeball.
 But HEV blue light is different, with much of it passing through the cornea and lens and reaching the retina at the back of the eye.
-Studies suggest that, over time, cumulative exposure to the HEV blue light could cause specific long-term damage to your eyes:
+Research has been conducted on the potential connection between blue light and the following:

 - > Potential damage to retina cells, particularly in children and teens

 - > Long-term vision problems such as increased incidences of age-related macular degeneration (AMD)

 - > Suppressed production of the natural release of melatonin, which can lead to disrupted sleep cycles